openhab/openhabian/docs/openhabian-amanda.md

 destination.
 This can be a partition mounted from your NAS (if you have one), a USB-attached storage stick, hard drive, or other device.
 We also provide a config to store your most important data on Amazon Web Services if you are not afraid of that.
 We believe this will cover most openHAB backup use cases.
 NOTE: don't use CIFS (Windows sharing).
-If you have a NAS, se NFS instead.
+If you have a NAS, use NFS instead.
 There's issues with CIFS and symlinks, and it doesn't make sense to use a Windows protocol to share a disk from a UNIX server (all NAS) to a UNIX client (openHABian).
 If you don't have a NAS, DON'T use your Windows box as the storage server.
 Attach a USB stick to your Pi instead for storage.
 There's many more possible configurations, the software is very flexible and you can tailor it to your own needs if those offers do not match your needs.
-You could even usde it to backup all of your servers (if any) and desktop PCs, including window machines.
+You could even use it to backup all of your servers (if any) and desktop PCs, including Windows machines.
 Either way, it's not one-or-the-other, you can run multiple configs in parallel.
 But in any case, you will need to have a clone SD card with your CURRENT config.

 HEADS UP: The first thing you should do after your first backup run ended successfully is to create a clone of your active server SD card by restoring the backup to a blank SD card as shown below as a amfetchdump example for recovery of a raw device's contents. `/dev/mmcblk0` is the Pi's internal SD reader device, and from an Amanda perspective, this is a raw device to be backed up to have that same name.
 You will have two Amanda config directories (located in `/etc/amanda`) called `openhab-dir` and `openhab-AWS` if you choose to setup both of them.
 If any of your Amanda backup or recovery runs fails (which might well be the case particularly if you try to use the S3 backup), you should try getting it to work following the guides and knowledge base available on the Web at http://www.amanda.org/.
 There's online documentation including tutorials and FAQs at http://wiki.zmanda.com/index.php/User_documentation.
 In case you come across inherent problems or improvements, please let us (openHABian authors) know through a GitHub issue, but please don't expect us to guide you through Amanda, which is a rather complex system, and we're basically just users only, too.

 A (yes, very brief) usage guide